AY2324S2-CS2103T-W08-4/tp/docs/DeveloperGuide.md

 1. The PlannerParser parses the command string given by the user, and looks for the command word "delete task".
 Then AddTaskCommandParser parse function is called.
 2. If the PROJECT_NAME or TASK_NAME is an empty string, an exception is thrown, else the AddTaskCommand execution function is called.
-3. The AddTaskCommand class is responsible for adding a task within a project.
+3. The `AddTaskCommand` class is responsible for adding a task within a project.
     - The constructor of the class takes in a project of type Project and a task of type Task.
     - If the project doesn't exist within the project list, then an exception is thrown.
-        - The check is done by using java.util.stream.Stream.anyMatch(Predicate<? super Person> predicate).
+        - The check is done by using `java.util.stream.Stream.anyMatch(Predicate<? super Project> predicate)`
-        - The predicate used is implemented at seedu.address.model.person.Person.isSamePerson(Person otherProject) which checks if the two projects are the same using their names.
+        - The predicate used is implemented at `seedu.address.model.project.Project.isSameProject(Project otherProject)` which checks if the two projects are the same using their names.
     - If the task already exist within the project, then an exception is thrown.
-        - The check is done by using Person::hasTask
+        - The check is done by using `Project::hasTask`
     - Else the task is successfully added.

 ### Deleting a task